The Distribution of Ramsey Numbers: Conclusion

 \section{Conclusion}

 We have proved that the number of non-trivial Ramsey numbers at most $x$ is $\Theta (\sqrt{x \ln x}\,)$\,.
 It is interesting that this fundamental fact can be determined at present.
-Our result for the Ramsey numbers is the direct analog of Chebyshev's result that the number of prime numbers at most $x$ is $\Theta (x / \ln x)$\,.
-Roughly then the density of non-trivial Ramsey numbers is the square root of the density of prime numbers.
+Our result for the Ramsey numbers is the analog of Chebyshev's \cite{Ch} result for the prime numbers.
+The density of non-trivial Ramsey numbers is then roughly the square root of the density of prime numbers.

 As noted in the introduction, very little work has been done to determine the distribution of other significant families of combinatoric-theoretic numbers.
 We think this is an interesting, and important, direction for future work.